graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

-As the number of `query` operations grows, the lengh of the file also grows.
-In order to get more organized it is possible to extend `ResolvableField` and create a separate service for it.
+As the number of `query` operations grows, the lengh of the file can become unwieldy.
+To enhance organization, it is possible to extend `ResolvableField` and create a separate service for it.

 ```php
 <?php declare(strict_types = 1);